devloopsnet/Base/README.md

 * extend your activities with BaseActivity
 * extent your fragments with BaseFragment

-And your good to go...
+And you're good to go...

 ## To Use retrofit http client